entice/entice/milestones.md

 - [x] friendslist show the current character and online-status of an acc

 **Should support**

 - [x] simple NPC spawn, one static NPC, does nothing, non-scripted location
 - [ ] skill casts can have a target now, skills casting should be done in a module
-- [x] skills can decrease a targets health points
+- [x] skills can increase / decrease a targets health points (healing / causing damage)

 **Should not support**